 Assessment in all Art History & Visual Culture undergraduate courses is by continuous assessment rather than sat exams.

 The Department of Fine Art offers Honours, Masters and PhD degrees in Art History & Visual Culture.
 We actively encourage postgraduate study by all students who meet the required criteria for admission to the higher degrees.

 The Honours program assessment consists of three seminal papers (two papers in the first semester and one in the second semester), Oral Presentations, SIP and a Long Essay.

 Masters and PhD

-The Masters and PhD degrees are by thesis.
+The Art History Masters and PhD degrees are by thesis.

-Art History & Visual Culture lectures are conducted in the main lecture theatre in the Fine Art Sculpture/Painting Building, while tutorials are conducted in the seminar room in the Main Fine Art Building.
+Art History & Visual Culture lectures are conducted either in the main lecture theatre in the Fine Art Sculpture/Painting Building, or in the seminar room in the main Art School building.
+Tutorials are normally conducted in the seminar room in the Main Art School Building.